John Joseph (singer)

 John Joseph McGowan (born October 3, 1962) is an American musician and author, most famous for his work as the lead singer of the hardcore band Cro-Mags.
-He is currently the vocalist of Bloodclot.
+He is currently the vocalist of Bloodclot and was previously the vocalist of Both Worlds in the 1990s.
+He has been described by Blabbermouth.net as a "pioneer of the punk rock and New York hardcore genres."